 Here are some of the major types of tarps you need to look at:

--Vinyl Tarps: These are tarps made from synthetic plastic.
-They cost more but are tough for use in harsh conditions.
-Apart from being waterproof, vinyl tarps are resistant to oil, acid, grease and mildew.
-They are mostly used to cover and protect machinery, tools, fertilizer, crops, stacked lumber, cargo trucks and unfinished buildings.
+–Vinyl Tarps: These are tarps made from a synthetic plastic.
+They cost more but are tough to use in harsh conditions.
+Apart from being waterproof, vinyl tarps are resistant to oil, acid, grease, and mildew.
+They are mostly used to cover and protect machinery, tools, fertilizer, crops, stacked lumber, cargo trucks, and unfinished buildings.
 Vinyl tarps are perfect for use in both hot and cold weather conditions.

 3. Mesh count

 Mesh count basically refers to web threads per square inch running both vertically and horizontally.
 Tarps with smaller weaves always tend to be more durable.
 When shopping for a good heavy-duty tarp, you should consider one with a mesh count of 12 x 14 and 14 x 14.
-The tarp should also have reasonable thickness (measured in mils).
-You are free to choose thickness of between 6 and 18 mil.
-Thicker tarps can be excellent choice if you plan to use them in snowy areas.
+The tarp should also have a reasonable thickness (measured in mils).
+You are free to choose thicknesses of between 6 and 18 mils.
+Thicker tarps can be an excellent choice if you plan to use them in snowy areas.

 4. UV Protection

-With all this knowledge on tarps, you can now have the confidence to order for the best tarp model for your upcoming project.
+With all this knowledge of tarps, you can now have the confidence to order the best tarp model for your upcoming project.
 This guide simply allows you to make a smart tarp purchase!